babel/generator-babel-boilerplate/README.md

 ### Features

-- Author ES6, export ES5
+- Author in ES6
-- Export UMD
+- Export ES5 / UMD
 - Mocha/Chai/Sinon testing stack
 - Unit tests that work in Node and the browser